 A big shout out to the people who follow me.
 Unfortunately I’ve had to leave Russia.
 It became impossible to receive any funds from the US.
 I am currently living in Batumi, Georgia.

 This is my family in the living room of my apartment in Kimovsk, Russia.
 I am a disabled Vietnam veteran.
-Seventy six years of age.
+Seventy eight years of age.
 My son Aleksandr (left), and my granddaughter Dasha (center) look in on me.
 Here, I had hoped to live out my retirement years.